-Independent researchers have also been studying this to understand any potential links.
+Since 2018, sixteen peer-reviewed research articles on DCM have been published.
+No cause-effect relationship between grain-free diets and DCM was identified in any of the studies conducted by the FDA.
+Independent researchers also began studying this to understand potential links between certain diets and DCM.
 In June 2020, a review in the Journal of Animal Science compiled information on the research to date around incidence, symptoms, treatments and preventative measures, as well as potential causes of the disease.
-They concluded that DCM is actually the second most prevalent heart disease in dogs, affecting over 300,000 dogs in the United States at any given time and that multiple dietary and environmental factors, in addition to genetics, can potentially lead to development of the disease (6).
-They compared this prevalence to the total cases submitted to the FDA, and suggested that the sample size was too small to be representative (only 0.05-0.1% of the US dog population).
+They concluded that DCM is the second most prevalent heart disease in dogs, affecting over 300,000 dogs in the United States at any given time, and that multiple dietary and environmental factors, in addition to genetics, can potentially lead to development of the disease.

 A retrospective study published in December 2020, reviewed the medical records from 71 dogs diagnosed with DCM.
 Researchers concluded that dogs with DCM eating nontraditional diets experienced improvement in cardiac function after switching to a grain-inclusive diet, as well as treatment with medication and supplements, but that additional research was needed to examine possible associations between diet and DCM.
 In August 2021, a study looking into specific compounds found in grain-free diets vs grain inclusive diets, found that a series of chemical compounds could only be found in the former and that the source of those compounds was mainly peas.
 The authors stated that more research is needed to see if those compounds actually have an effect on DCM onset, but suggested that nutrient insufficiency may be the real culprit.